 Gryffindor Boys’ Dormitories

-It turned out to be paradise for Quidditch fans, wizard and Muggle alike.
-The Quidditch robes from the Bulgarian and Irish national teams— as well as Gryffindor, Slytherin, and Hufflepuff ones— were presented proudly among numerous trophies that included, for some reason, a ‘Transfiguration Diploma’.
-Harry’s and Draco’s Nimbuses were also showcased, though I would have loved to get my hands on a Firebolt.
-Completing the display case were a chest of Quidditch balls straight from the movie, various Quidditch periodicals, a programme from the 422nd Quidditch World Cup, and a few pairs of what seemed to be Omnioculars.
-The highlight of the ‘pitch’, however, was the interactive arena where this reporter had way too much fun chucking actual-sized Quaffles through hoops!
+The Bulgarian and Irish national Quidditch robes— as well as the Gryffindor, Slytherin, and Hufflepuff ones— were presented proudly among numerous trophies that included a “Transfiguration Diploma.”
+We saw Harry and Draco’s Nimbuses along with a chest of Quidditch balls straight from the movie, various Quidditch periodicals, a program from the 422nd Quidditch World Cup, and a few pairs of what seemed to be Omnioculars.
+This reporter had way too much fun chucking actual-sized Quaffles through hoops in the interactive arena!

 The Forbidden Forest

 The forest’s misty foliage revealed regal centaurs, a terrifying Hungarian Horntail, one of Aragog’s descendants, and even a surprisingly adorable baby Thestral.

 Mementos from Harry’s many run-ins with Voldemort and other dark forces included Quirrell’s costume, relics from the obstacles protecting the Philosopher’s Stone, and the Stone itself.
 The figure of a Petrified Colin Creevey, used in the film, was placed next to Tom Riddle’s Slytherin robes.
 The Angel of Death statue from the Little Hangleton graveyard, in the fourth film, was displayed along with grubby Azkaban costumes, Kreacher, and a Dementor fluttering menacingly above our heads.
 In a special spot, through the aid of sound effects, we heard Voldemort himself whispering in our ears…